Dermatological - Case 2

 Systems Review

-• Positive for generalized, intense itching and dry skin
+• Positive for generalized itching

 Case Presentation